LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+\begin{takeaway} The successful emulation of both Modbus and S7comm protocols by any ByT5 model size demonstrates \shortacronym's ability to generalize to different ICS protocols and PLC configurations using the proposed dataset generation method. \end{takeaway}

 In an ICS framework, control logic reflects the real-time interaction between devices and components involved in a physical process.
-Fundamental elements of a physical process are mathematical functions.
-Exhibiting the LLM's ability to understand and replicate these functions is crucial for accurately mimicking physical~processes.
+Mathematical functions are the basic components of a physical process.
+Thus, exhibiting the LLM's ability to understand and replicate these functions is crucial for accurately mimicking physical processes.